aryavorskiy/LatticeModels.jl/docs/src/manual/operators.md

 ## Builtins

 There are some basic building blocks that can be used to create states and operators.
-These are the `basisstate`, `diagonaloperator` and `transition` functions, taken from [QuantumOptics.jl](https://docs.qojulia.org/quantumobjects/operators/) package, but extended to work with lattices.
+These functions are taken from [QuantumOptics.jl](https://docs.qojulia.org/quantumobjects/operators/) package, but extended to work with lattices:
+- `basisstate` creates a state vector in the basis of a lattice.
+- `diagonaloperator` creates a diagonal operator in the basis of a lattice.
+- `transition` creates a transition operator between two states in the basis of a lattice.
+- `number`, `destroy`, and `create` are the number, annihilation, and creation operators in the basis of a lattice.

+Remember the general rule of thumb for working with lattices: **You can provide a lattice (and optionally the internal basis) instead of a `QuantumOptics.Basis`, and a site (or a `(site, internal_index)` tuple) instead of an integer index**.

-The `basisstate` function creates a state vector with a in the basis of a lattice.
+For example, the `basisstate` function creates a state vector in the basis of a lattice.
 Normally it takes a `QuantumOptics.Basis` and an index as arguments, and returns a `Ket` object.
 However, you can use a lattice and a site as arguments to create a state vector in the basis of the lattice:

 ```@repl 0
 using LatticeModels